When is Crisis at Christmas open in London?

 Generally, we ask volunteers to do a minimum of two shifts across the week on two different days.
 However this varies for different roles.

 As a General volunteer, If this is your first time volunteering with Crisis at Christmas, you will be able to sign up for a maximum of four shifts.

 Note for Service and Activities volunteers: although we encourage all volunteers to sign up for a minimum of two shifts, it may be possible to volunteer in some services for just one shift or two shifts on the same day, depending on shift times and volunteer numbers.

 Entertainment volunteers can sign up for one shift and do not have to volunteer for a whole shift.
 During the application process, you are asked to let us know the hours you would like to perform within.

 For Logistics Volunteers, requirements differ depending on type.
-For Driving Volunteers and volunteers based at The Hub, two shifts are required.
+For Driving Volunteers and volunteers based at The pop-up warehouse, three shifts are required.
 Operations Volunteers are required to do four shifts.

 Is there a deadline for applications?

 We strongly suggest you apply early to ensure you receive your preferred shifts.
 Once we have assigned the appropriate number of volunteers to a shift, it will not be possible to select that shift in the application process.

 Do some shifts need more help than others?

 We always struggle to find enough people to cover the period 27 to 30 December for all volunteer roles.
 Night shifts in the Residential Centres are also particularly difficult to fill.
 We often need more volunteers for the Day Centre morning shift on 23 December.
 This is a vital shift in the Crisis at Christmas week, as volunteers help with the last-minute preparations before opening; making sure everything is in place and the centres are welcoming and comfortable for our guests.